Hello ESL Teachers!

 The Wake Tech ESL Blogs are a wonderful resource for you and your students.
 The Blogs contain links to help students improve their English and navigate everyday life in the U.S. Please help us “spread the word” to the students and our other teachers!

-In this series of blog posts (called the “Blog Blast”), we will tell you all about the ESL Blogs.
+A series of blog posts (called the “Blog Blast”) will tell you all about the ESL Blogs.
 Each post will focus on ONE category (ex: Class/Textbook Resources) of one of our ESL Blogs.

 Since each of our categories has many links, only the most popular links will be shown for that category.
 Underneath those, you will see links to additional blog “pages”.
 If it is a link to a separate blog page, it will start with 3 dots “….”
 Click on these to see other related links and websites.